Anion-Exchange Membranes for Energy Generation Technologies

 25 July 2013 - 26 July 2013

 The last decade has seen a significant increase in research activity looking at anion-exchange membrane in electrochemical energy technologies.
 Since 2003, the electrochemical energy materials team in the Department of Chemistry, University of Surrey has been world leading in the study of such membranes in solid alkaline fuel cells.
-To mark the 10th year of these efforts in Surrey, the University of Surrey is hosting a 2 day workshop to establish a consensus of the state-of-the-art regarding the use of anion-exchange membranes in various electrochemical devices such as fuel cells, redox flow batteries, electrolysers and reverse electrodialysis cells.
-Select and renowned researchers from around the world [industrial and academic] have been invited to participate as have leading researchers in the UK.
-The workshop will also look at suitable next steps along with establishing new international collaborations in the field.
+To mark the 10th year of these efforts in Surrey, the University of Surrey hosted a two-day workshop to establish a consensus of the state-of-the-art regarding the use of anion-exchange membranes in various electrochemical devices such as fuel cells, redox flow batteries, electrolysers and reverse electrodialysis cells.